OSGeo/PROJ/docs/source/development/reference/functions.rst

     .. versionadded:: 9.1.0

-    Return the operation used during the last invokation of proj_trans().
+    Return the operation used during the last invocation of proj_trans().
     This is especially useful when P has been created with proj_create_crs_to_crs() and has several alternative operations.
     The returned object must be freed with proj_destroy().